edgar971/helper-scripts/README.md

-# A collection of scripts to make life easier
+# A collection of bash scripts to make life easier

-- Backup
+- Backups
 - Git
 - Database